woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 - create a new folder in the `tests/e2e-pw/envs` directory with the name of the environment.
   Example: `tests/e2e-pw/envs/my-new-env`
 - create an `env-setup.sh` file in the new folder.
-This file should contain the setup steps for the environment.
+This file should contain any setup steps for the environment.
+This will run before any test execution.
 - create a `playwright.config.js` file in the new folder.
 This file should contain the configuration for the environment.
   It's recommended that the config extends the default configuration and only updates the necessary values.
-- if you need to store an encrypted `.env` file, first create the `.env` file in the `tests/e2e-pw` folder, then run `./tests/e2e-pw/bin/dotenv.sh -e my-new-env`.
-This script command will encrypt the `.env` file into and `tests/e2e-pw/envs/my-new-env/.enc.env`.
+- if you need to store an encrypted `.env` file, first create the `.env` file in the `tests/e2e-pw` folder, then run `E2E_ENV_KEY='your-key' ./tests/e2e-pw/bin/dotenv.sh -e my-new-env`.
+This script command will encrypt the `.env` file into `tests/e2e-pw/envs/my-new-env/.env.enc`.

 ## Writing e2e tests